tzuhanchang/HyPER/examples/ttbar_allhad/README.md

 likelihood of this edge connecting two true $W$ boson decay products.

 **Top Quark Reconstruction:**
-A set of 3-hyperedges is built by considering every combinationof three nodes in the graph.
+A set of 3-hyperedges is built by considering every combination of three nodes in the graph.
 `HyPER` constructs embeddings for each hyperedge.
-These embeddings a processsed by a hyperedge layer which returns a soft probability that each hyperedge represents a true top quark.
+These embeddings are processsed by a hyperedge layer which returns a soft probability that each hyperedge represents a true top quark.
 The hyperedge layer utilises a novel attention-inspired mechanism to weight the relevant importance of the hyperedge features.